dbca-wa/wastd/docs/data_collectors.rst

 ================================================
 This section is in development!

+TODO add lucidchart "digital vs paper-based data collection" TODO digitise notes "lessons learnt from digitising strandings"

 Paper-based data collection
 ---------------------------

 Filling in a paper data sheet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Possible: typos, illegible handwriting, invalid values
-* Breaking the analog-digital barrier: GPS, PIT tag reader, barcodes for samples etc.
+* Breaking the analog-digital barrier multiple times is costly and error prone:
+  GPS, PIT tag reader, barcodes for samples etc.
+* Associating media to records is hard and error-prone